akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She tended him through the afternoon – broth, warm cloths, prayers.
 The two guards the Queen had sent took turns to stand watch outside.

-The reeve and the cook – Beatrice’s aunt – went about their business.
+The reeve and the cook – Beatrice’s Aunt Leofwina – went about their business.
 The new servants the King had promised – a steady man named Eldred and a thin, capable woman – helped where they could.

 It was a still evening in the hall at Stanwey.
 The sun cast long, amber shadows across the rich fallow strips of the fertile river valley, cut deep with an iron-tipped plough, and a clamour of rooks circled the wood’s edge, their harsh kaah-kaah fading as they settled into the high branches.
 The smoke from the village fires drifted upward, thin and grey, like a long-held breath finally released.